tas-mac/aks-aspnet-sqldb-rest/exercise04.md

     $ helm version
     Client: &version.Version{SemVer:"v2.16.3", GitCommit:"e13bc94621d4ef666270cfbe734aaabf342a49bb", GitTreeState:"clean"}
     ```
+ 4. Use Helm to deploy ngnix web server to your cluster https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm
+**** Pause  *****
- 3. Use Helm to deploy the Claims API microservice container on AKS.
+## Use Helm to deploy the Claims API microservice container on AKS
 A kubernetes Namespace is a container object used to group applications and their associated resources.
 We will be deploying the Claims API microservice container within the development namespace.Refer to the commands below.

     ```bash